UPDATED: November 29, 2021

 Designed for Everyday Moisture Removal

-Innovative Dehumidifier Systems created the IW-25 specifically for everyday use in multi-family housing apartment units ranging up to 1,500 square feet.
+Innovative Dehumidifier Systems created the IW25-4 dehumidifier specifically for everyday use in multi-family housing apartment units ranging up to 1,500 square feet.
 The tamper-proof and tankless IW-25 IN Wall dehumidifier and ON Wall dehumidifier requires no effort from tenants, for hands-free dehumidification.
 The versatile IW-25-4 easily installs directly IN (2×4 / 2×6) or mounts ON wall.
 Designed to remove over 25 pints per day, the IW-25-4 includes the FIRST integrated condensate pump (optional), LED light for simplified maintenance, all-aluminum microchannel condenser coils for longevity, a 5-year warranty, and more!
 The innovative Dehumidifier Systems team takes pride in being deeply involved in every facet of the moisture removal process and is eager to help.
 Purchase a home dehumidifier for your multi-family housing development today!

 *Layout and moisture conditions vary in every apartment and home; in typical conditions, the IW-25 can maintain the RH of 59% or less but is not guaranteed.
-Moisture removal will vary in relation to unit’s power, temperature, and relative humidity.
+Moisture removal will vary in relation to the dehumidification unit’s power, temperature, and relative humidity.
 Amp draw varies at different climate conditions.